Community Engagement and Volunteering

-Students beginning Fall 2018 or later must complete the Community Engaged Learning (CEL) Module to earn an Honors Experience for their community involvement work.
-A list of CEL info sessions is available here (look under CEL Module One).
+Students beginning Fall 2018 or later must complete the Center for Community Engaged Learning (CCEL) Module to earn an Honors Experience for their community involvement work.
+A list of CCEL info sessions is available here (look under CCEL Module One).

 Volunteering with UHSA: The University Honors Student Association provides UHP students with frequent volunteer opportunities.
 Participating in these events is a simple and meaningful way for you to start getting involved in the community.
 Read the UHP Weekly News for notification of upcoming events.